cmhoove14/DDNTD/notebook.md

 Main goal for today was to transfer key functions from the [elimination feasibility project](https://github.com/cmhoove14/EliminationFeasibility) into this project in an attempt to better organize functions from that project that will be reused here.
 These functions include the dynamic model itself, the function to estimate $R_eff$, and helper functions used to estimate density dependencies

 # 6/26/19
-Continued transferring over functions and simulations from previous work and started working on a document (`Analysis/Model_Sims.Rmd`) to demonstrate functionality and keep track of the functions implemented in the package and what they do
+Continued transferring over functions and simulations from previous work and started working on a document (`Analysis/Model_Sims.Rmd`) to demonstrate functionality and keep track of the functions implemented in the package and what they do.
+Now able to produce generic $R_eff$ curve and simulate the model through time.
+Next want to use `gganimate` to show how $R_eff$ estimates change over the course of different intervention campaigns, e.g. annual MDA, MDA+snail control, MDA+prawn intervention, etc.